 - Intention to Create Legal Relations – Intention for contract to be legally binding

 - Certainty – Contract is sufficiently clear and complete.

-Bilateral contracts occur very commonly in everyday life.
-An example would be the contract for the sale of the house.
+An example of a bilateral contract would be the contract for the sale of a house.
 The house seller agrees to the deliver the title to the house in exchange for the agreed sale price.
 The house buyer agrees to pay the specified sales price in exchange for the title to the house.
 This contract would very likely be in writing and signed by both parties.

 Bilateral Contracts for Small Businesses